 Outcome related fee structures for arbitrations: gearing Hong Kong up for a competitive uplift

-Reporter: Felda Yeung and Kritika Sethia
+Reporters: Felda Yeung and Kritika Sethia

 Outcome related fee structures (“ORFS”) for arbitration and litigation are currently prohibited in Hong Kong.
 In order to enhance the competitive position of Hong Kong as an international commercial arbitration hub, a Sub-Committee of the Law Reform Commission of Hong Kong (“LRC”) published a Consultation Paper (December 2020) reviewing the current legal position and the need for reform in respect of arbitration seated in Hong Kong and related proceedings.

 An ORFS arrangement sets out the terms and conditions governing the agreement between a lawyer (solicitor, barrister, registered foreign lawyer) and a client under which the lawyer who advises on contentious proceedings is entitled to receive a financial benefit in the event the case is successful.
 The Sub-Committee has considered the inclusion of fee arrangements such as conditional fee agreements (“CFAs”), damages-based agreements (“DBAs”) and hybrid damages-based agreements (“Hybrid DBAs”) in the context of arbitrations seated in Hong Kong.
 Arbitration proceedings, in the context of the Consultation Paper, includes any arbitration, and related court proceedings, mediation, or emergency arbitration proceedings under the Arbitration Ordinance.